George Armstrong Custer: Debate over tactics

 Custer's defenders, however, including historian Charles K. Hofling, have asserted that Gatling guns would have been slow and cumbersome as the troops crossed the rough country between the Yellowstone and the Little Bighorn.
 Custer rated speed in gaining the battlefield as essential and more important.
 Supporters of Custer claim that splitting the forces was a standard tactic, so as to demoralize the enemy with the appearance of the cavalry in different places all at once, especially when a contingent threatened the line of retreat.

+U.S. Air Force Academy military historian David Mills rates Custer among The Worst Military Leaders in History in that 2022 anthology.
+His personal courage and skill as a cavalryman notwithstanding, "Custer was lucky rather than good, and it was only a matter of time before his carelessness caught up with him."
+He quotes Grant as writing to Sherman that Little Bighorn was "a sacrifice of troops brought on by Custer himself that was wholly unnecessary."
+Focusing on Custer's failure to heed the intelligence about the true numbers of Sioux forces that day, Mills observes that "personal bravery and unthinking aggression are no substitute for careful consideration of the enemy's disposition; nor is luck a substitute for competence."

 Attacks on Indigenous peoples

 Sharply criticizing the self-styled "Indian fighter", U.S. Indigenous people's organized movements have emphasized Custer's role in the U.S. government's treaty violations and other injustices against Native Americans.

-Standing Rock Sioux theologian and author Vine Deloria Jr. made an emotionally-charged comparison between Custer and Nazi SS officer Adolf Eichmann, referring to Custer as the "Eichmann of the Plains" in a 1996 Los Angeles Times interview.
+Standing Rock Sioux theologian and author Vine Deloria Jr. made a comparison between Custer and Nazi SS officer Adolf Eichmann, referring to Custer as the "Eichmann of the Plains" in a 1996 Los Angeles Times interview.
 In his 1969 book Custer Died for Your Sins, Deloria condemned Custer's violations of the 1868 Fort Laramie Treaty that established the Black Hills region as unceded territory of the Sioux and Arapaho peoples.
 Custer's violations of the Fort Laramie Treaty included an 1874 gold expedition and the 1876 Battle of Greasy Grass (Battle of the Little Bighorn).

 Critics have also highlighted Custer's 1868 Washita River surprise attack that killed Cheyenne non-combatants including mothers, children, and elders.
 Custer was following Generals William Sherman and Philip Sheridan's orders for "total war" on the Indigenous nations.
 Describing total war methods, Sherman wrote, "We must act with vindictive earnestness against the Sioux, even to their extermination, men, women, and children...during an assault, the soldiers can not pause to distinguish between male and female, or even discriminate as to age."
-There is "credible evidence" that following the attack, Custer and his men took "sexual liberties" with female captives, in the euphemism of one historian.
+There is credible evidence that, following the attack, Custer and his men sexually assaulted female captives.
 Another historian writes, "There was a saying among the soldiers of the western frontier, a saying Custer and his officers could heartily endorse: 'Indian women rape easy.'"